memfault/interrupt/_drafts/embedded-async-rust.md

 {% include toc.html %}

+## What is Asynchronous Programming?

+Asynchronous programming is a type of concurrent programming where the execution of a task can be paused if it does not have work to do.
+This is especially useful for tasks that are waiting for some external event to occur, such as a network packet arriving, or a button being pressed.
+In a synchronous system, the task would have to wait for the event to occur before it could continue execution.
+In an asynchronous system, the task can be paused, and another task can be executed until the event occurs.
+This allows for more efficient use of resources, as the thread this task is running on can be used for other tasks while it is waiting.
+Additionally all resources for the thread, such as the stack, an be used by other tasks while it is waiting.

 ## How Does Async Rust Work?

 Similar to other languages Rust provides async/await syntax to make writing